juntao/arenztopia/content/people/Ishaan P.md

 weight: 10
 ---

 Ishaan is a student studying archaeology at the University of Arenztopia.
 He discovered the important hominid called Australopithecus Renzosis, which was the first hominid ever discovered in Arenztopia.
+Ishaan has also recently started a Lego business